gajus/eslint-plugin-jsdoc/.README/rules/valid-types.md

-### `valid-types`
+# `valid-types`

+{"gitdown": "contents", "rootId": "valid-types"}

-Requires all types to be valid JSDoc, Closure, or TypeScript compiler types without syntax errors.
+Requires all types/namepaths to be valid JSDoc, Closure compiler, or TypeScript types (configured by `settings.jsdoc.mode`).

 Note that what determines a valid type is handled by our type parsing engine, [jsdoc-type-pratt-parser](https://github.com/jsdoc-type-pratt-parser/jsdoc-type-pratt-parser), using [`settings.jsdoc.mode`](../#settings-mode) to determine whether to use jsdoc-type-pratt-parser's "permissive" parsing or